+- Pre-application is not submitted.

-- Project Narrative exceeds page limit
+- Project Narrative exceeds page limit.

 - Project Narrative is missing.

 - Budget is missing.

+- Submission of the same research project to different funding opportunities within the same program and fiscal year.

 - Human Subject Recruitment and Safety Procedures (Attachment 6) is missing.

 - Intervention (Attachment 7) is missing.

-- Data Management (Attachment 8) is missing.
+- Data Management (Attachment 8) is missing

-- Pre-application is not submitted.